 - Surgical errors or negligence, or unnecessary surgery

 We place our lives and well-being in the hands of our medical professionals.
 When negligent care causes injury, you may find yourself seeking compensation for the pain and suffering, lost wages, and future costs of medical care.
 That road to recovery, especially in military malpractice cases that have a number of hard-to-understand laws, is easier when you have an experienced team of legal professionals helping you from day one.

 Janet, Janet & Suggs has secured justice for service members, veterans, and their families for over 40 years.
-There are no fees until we win, and we have a proven record of helping medical malpractice victims receive the compensation they need.
+There are no fees unless your case is won, and we have a proven record of helping medical malpractice victims receive the compensation they need.
 Filing your claim within the statute of limitations is important, so contact us today for a free, no-obligation consultation to discuss your case.